Making of Brickline Greenway: Project & Process

 - The segment from the campus of Harris Stowe State University to the Major League Soccer stadium is focused on a conceptual design of a public art project to remember, honor and celebrate the Mill Creek Valley neighborhood.
 This piece is being designed by artist Damon Davis with input from community and key stakeholders.

-In addition to those segments, we will continue to collaborate with other projects in our region such as the Cortext to Tower Grove Connector project, National Geospatial-Intelligence Agency, Project Connect, the PGA Golf project on North Grand and the St. Louis Development Corporation’s Equitable Economic Development Plan to ensure these efforts and the Brickline Greenway support and complement each other.
+In addition to those segments, we will continue to collaborate with other projects in our region such as the Cortex to Tower Grove Connector project (a collaboration of Trailnet, City of St. Louis, Arch to Park and many others), National Geospatial-Intelligence Agency, Project Connect, the PGA Golf project on North Grand and the St. Louis Development Corporation’s Equitable Economic Development Plan to ensure these efforts and the Brickline Greenway support and complement each other.

 Framework Plan, published December 2019